Vikram D. Amar

-Amar is a national authority in constitutional law, federal courts, and civil procedure.
-He has written a number of books and scores of articles in leading law journals.
-He is a co-author (along with William Cohen and Jonathan Varat) of Constitutional Law: Cases and Materials (Foundation Press, 14th ed.
-2013) and a co-author on a number of volumes of the Wright & Miller Federal Practice and Procedure Treatise (West Publishing Co.).
-He is also the co-author of a one-volume treatise on American Civil Procedure.
-He writes a biweekly column on constitutional matters for Justia.com, is a frequent commentator on local and national radio and TV, and has penned dozens of op-ed pieces for major newspapers and magazines.
+Professor Amar joined the College of Law as its dean in 2015, after having been a professor of law for many years at law schools in the University of California System, including the UC Davis School of Law, where he served as Senior Associate Dean for Academic Affairs.
+Amar is one of the most eminent and frequently cited authorities in constitutional law, federal courts, and civil procedure.
+He has produced several books and over 60 articles in leading law reviews.
+He is a co-author (along with Akhil Reed Amar and Steven Calabresi) of the upcoming edition of the six-volume Treatise on Constitutional Law (West Publishing Co., 6th ed.
+2021) pioneered by Ron Rotunda and John Nowak, as well as the hardbound and soft-cover one-volume hornbooks that derive from it.
+He is also a co-author (along with Jonathan Varat) of Constitutional Law: Cases and Materials (Foundation Press, 15th ed.
+2017), a co-author on multiple volumes of the Wright & Miller Federal Practice and Procedure Treatise (West Publishing Co.
+2006), and a co-author (along with John Oakley) of a one-volume treatise on American Civil Procedure (Kluwer, 2008).
+He writes a biweekly column on constitutional matters for Justia.com and a monthly column on legal education for abovethelaw.com, is a frequent commentator on local and national radio and TV, and has penned dozens of op-ed pieces for major newspapers and magazines.

 A strong proponent of public and professional engagement, Amar is an elected member of the American Law Institute and has served as a consultant for, among others, the National Association of Attorneys General, the United States Department of Justice, the California Attorney General’s Office, the ACLU of Southern California, and the Center for Civic Education.
 For one year he chaired the Civil Procedure Section of the Association of American Law Schools.

 Amar earned his bachelor’s degree from UC Berkeley and his juris doctor from Yale Law School, where he was an articles editor for the Yale Law Journal.
-He then clerked for Judge William A. Norris of the United States Court of Appeals for the Ninth Circuit and for Justice Harry A. Blackmun of the United States Supreme Court before joining Gibson, Dunn & Crutcher, where he handled a variety of complex civil and white collar criminal matters.
-Amar appears to be the first person of South Asian heritage to have clerked at the U.S. Supreme Court, and is at present the only person of South Asian descent serving as a dean of a major American law school.
-Follow Dean Amar’s bi-weekly column on Justia.com and read archived posts from his FindLaw.com column.
+He then clerked for Judge William A. Norris of the United States Court of Appeals for the Ninth Circuit and for Justice Harry A. Blackmun of the United States Supreme Court before joining Gibson, Dunn & Crutcher, where he handled a variety of complex civil and white-collar criminal matters.
+It appears that dean Amar was the first person of South Asian heritage to clerk at the U.S. Supreme Court, and was the first American-born person of Indian descent to serve as a dean of a major American law school.
+Follow Amar’s bi-weekly column on Justia.com and his monthly column on Above the Law, and read archived posts from his FindLaw.com column.